 "Don't you want to be bigger than your curling iron?"
-"Shut your mouth," said Violet.
+"Shut your mouth," says Violet.

-"I mean it," said the woman.
-She was still sleepy, and rested her cheek in her left hand while holding her ear with the right.
+"I mean it," says the woman.
+She is still sleepy, and rests her cheek in her left hand while holding her ear with the right.
 "Men wear you down to a sharp piece of gristle if you let them."
-"Women," answered Violet.
+"Women," answers Violet.
 "Women wear me down.
 No man ever wore me down to nothing.
 It's these little hungry girls acting like women.
 Not content with boys their own age, no, they want somebody old enough to be their father.
 Switching round with lipstick, see through stockings, dresses up to their you-know-what..."
 "That's my ear, girl!
 You going to curl it too?"
 "Sorry.
 I'm sorry.
 Really, really sorry."
-And Violet stopped to blow her nose and blot tears with the back of her hand.
-"O, the devil!" said the woman.
-She took advantage of the pause to light a cigarette.
-"Now I reckon you going to tell me some old hateful story about how a young girl messed over you and how he's not to blame because he was just walking down the street minding his own business, when this little twat jumped on his back and dragged him off to her bed.
+And Violet stops to blow her nose and blot tears with the back of her hand.
+"O, the devil," the woman sighs and takes advantage of the pause to light a cigarette.
+"Now I reckon you going to tell me some old hateful story about how a young girl messed over you and how he is not to blame because he was just walking down the street minding his own business, when this little twat jumped on his back and dragged him off to her bed.
 Save your breath.
 You'll need it on your death bed."
-"I need my breath now," said Violet.
+"I need my breath now."
+Violet tests the hot comb.